wenzowski/mmowgli/mmowgli2/DevelopmentReadMe.txt

 Two conventions are available to help with session accounting:
 1. If a mmowgli method anywhere expects a thread-local session to exist, its name ends with "TL" (for "thread-local").
 This means code in the method may use HSess.get() to get a session assuming that a caller method has already done HSess.init().
 It also means that code in the method will and MUST not do a HSess.close(), which is also assumed to be done by the caller.
+The rule is that any code calling a TL method must insure that HSess.init() has been called.
 2. There are "marker" annotations in the edu.nps.moves.mmowgli.markers package to annotate methods where a session is used.
 (The use of these is not yet consistent throughout the mmowgli code.)